House panel subpoena organizers of January 6 Trump rally | ExBulletin

 House panel subpoena organizers of January 6 Trump rally

-WASHINGTON (AP) A House committee investigating the violent January 6 insurgency on Capitol Hill summoned 11 officials who helped plan rallies in support of former President Donald Trump ahead of the attack, including the massive event on siege day in which the president declared his supporters to fight like hell.
+WASHINGTON (AP) A House committee investigating the January 6 insurgency on Capitol Hill has assigned 11 officials who helped plan rallies in support of former President Donald Trump ahead of the violent attack, including the event massive on the day of the siege in which the president declared his supporters to fight like hell.

 The announcement follows an initial round of summons last week that targeted former White House and administration officials who had contact with Trump before and during the insurgency.